Andrew Walker (actor): Career

 Walker started his acting career in Montreal as a recurring lead on the series Student Bodies in 1996-1997, a series lead on Back to Sherwood and then Radio Active from 1998-2000.
 A month after he arrived in Hollywood he booked a series lead on the TV show Maybe It's Me, then Sabrina, the Teenage Witch.
 Following a holding deal at Warner Bros., he worked on Wicked Minds, Adopted, Lies and Deception and then landed a recurring spot on the short-lived ABC sitcom Hot Properties.

 In 2006, he played a Neo-Nazi skinhead in the film Steel Toes.
 His performance won him a 2006 Phillip Borsos award at the Whistler Film Festival and the 2008 ACTRA Award for Best Actor.

 Walker appeared in the 2007 Lifetime film Abducted: Fugitive For Love.
 He went on to guest-star on ER, CSI: Miami, CSI: NY, Without a Trace, Reba, and The Big Bang Theory.

 In 2010, he guest-starred in the Fox comedy series Sons of Tucson, the Spaghetti Western film The Gundown, and was associate producer for the film Dug Up.
 In 2011, Walker appeared in a Canadian western film, The Mountie (filmed in 2009), and produced four documentaries and reality TV series in development, also serving as a series regular on Lifetime's cop drama Against the Wall, which was cancelled in December 2011 after thirteen episodes.

 In 2012, he starred in his first Hallmark Channel movie A Bride for Christmas alongside Arielle Kebbel.
 He starred in his next Hallmark movie, A Dream of Christmas with Nikki DeLoach in 2016.
 More Hallmark TV movies followed: six more in 2017 (Love Struck Cafe, Dashing Through the Snow, Appetite for Love, Date With Love, Love on Ice, and Bridal Wave.), Love in Design in 2018, and two more in 2020.
-His first film after COVID-19 was Christmas Tree Lane with Alicia Witt.
+His first film during SARS-COV-2 (COVID-19) was Christmas Tree Lane with Alicia Witt.
 He also reunited for the third time with real-life friend Nikki DeLoach in Sweet Autumn.
 As of December 2020, Walker has starred in eighteen films for the Hallmark Channel.